PrincZe/recruitgenius/instructions.md

 - Explore integration with ATS (Applicant Tracking Systems)
 - Add comparative analysis between candidates
 - Add export functionality for analysis results

+## Changelog: Resume Screening Feature Implementation (2025-03-10)

+### Features to Implement:
+1. Resume screening against job descriptions using OpenAI
+2. Five-dimension evaluation framework (Ownership, Organisation Impact, Independence & Score, Strategic Alignment, Skills)
+3. Job posting management
+4. Resume upload and processing
+5. Candidate selection for voice interviews
+6. Integrated dashboard for resume and voice scores

+### Data Structure Updates:
+1. New tables:
+   - job_postings - For storing job titles and descriptions
+   - resumes - For storing uploaded resume files and metadata
+   - resume_evaluations - For storing analysis results
+   - evaluation_criteria - For storing the 5-dimension evaluation matrix
+2. New columns:
+   - has_resume and resume_id in candidates table
+   - job_posting_id in sessions table
+3. New storage buckets:
+   - job_postings - For storing job description PDFs
+   - resumes - For storing candidate resume PDFs

+### Technical Implementation Plan:
+1. SQL migrations to create new tables and columns
+2. Upload and storage utilities for PDFs
+3. Text extraction from PDFs for analysis
+4. OpenAI integration for resume analysis
+5. UI for screening workflow
+6. Dashboard for candidate evaluation
+7. Integration with existing voice interview system

+### Next Steps:
+- Create and execute SQL migration scripts
+- Implement file upload handlers for PDFs
+- Develop the resume screening page with job description filtering
+- Build the candidate dashboard with selection functionality
+- Create the OpenAI analysis API for resume evaluation